Cholesterol Helps Brain Metabolize Proteins

-Alzheimer’s disease is a devastating disease whose incidence is clearly on the rise around the world.
+Alzheimer’s disease is a devastating disease on the rise around the world.
+Several factors can influence the onset of neurodegenerative disease, including head trauma, nutrition and genetics.
 Fortunately, a significant number of research dollars are currently being spent to try to understand what causes Alzheimer’s disease.

 In parallel, it is becoming very clear that cholesterol is pervasive in the brain, and that it plays a critical role both in nerve transport in the synapse and in maintaining the health of the myelin sheath coating nerve fibers.